Birla Institute of Technology and Science, Pilani – Goa Campus

-Birla Institute of Technology and Science, Pilani – Sancoale Goa Campus (and known in short as BITS Pilani, Sancoale Goa Campus) is a private deemed university campus located in Sancoale, Goa, India.
-Established in 2004, it is one of the four campuses of the BITS Pilani.
-The Aditya Birla Group privately supports the residential features of the institute.
+Birla Institute of Technology and Science, Pilani – Goa Campus is one of the five constituent campuses of the BITS Pilani located in Goa, India.
+It was established in the year 2004.

-In April 2011, following the August 2008 death of the Chancellor, Krishna Kumar Birla, the campus was renamed as Birla Institute of Technology and Science, Pilani K. K. Birla Sancoale Goa Campus in his memory.
+In April 2011, following the August 2008 death of the Chancellor, Krishna Kumar Birla, the campus was renamed as Birla Institute of Technology and Science, Pilani K. K. Birla Goa Campus in his memory.
 In August 2011, the campus held its first ever convocation ceremony, during which 580 graduates were awarded their degrees.